microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

         ]
     },
 ```
 You could also update the logo files `color.png` and `outline.png` to make it match your application's brand.
-In today's lab you will change  color.png icon for the agent to stand out.
+In today's lab you will change **color.png** icon for the agent to stand out.

 <cc-lab-end-step lab="e1" exercise="1" step="4" />

 ## Exercise 2 :Update instructions and icons

-### Step 1 :Update necessary files
+### Step 1 :Update icons and manifests

 First we will do the easy bit which is replacing the logo.
-Copy the image located [here](../../assets/images/extend-m365-copilot-01/color.png){target=_blank} and replace it with the image of same name in the folder **appPackage** in your base project.
+Copy the image located [here](../../assets/images/extend-m365-copilot-01/color.png){target=_blank} and replace it with the image of same name in the folder **appPackage** in your root project.

 Next, go to the file **appPackage/manifest.json**  in your root project and find the node **copilotExtensions**.
 Update the id value of the declarativeCopilots array's first entry from `declarativeCopilot` to `dcGeolocator` to make this ID unique.